-As part of its ongoing evaluation of Xerox's business, the Xerox Board, together with senior management, regularly evaluates a range of possible strategic growth opportunities, including, among other things, opportunities that could improve Xerox's core technology business, expand Xerox's services and software capabilities or further enhance Xerox's innovation programs.
+As part of its ongoing evaluation of Xerox's business, the Xerox Board, together with senior management, regularly evaluates a range of possible strategic growth opportunities.
 In December 2018, Xerox began to explore the holding company reorganization as a way to provide more flexibility to develop and realize those possible strategic growth opportunities.
-Xerox did not conduct these exploration activities based on or in connection with any particular strategic growth opportunity.
+Throughout December 2018 and early 2019, Xerox consulted with external advisors to discuss the implications of effecting the holding company reorganization.